rafidakhter/toy_robot_simulator/backend/README.md

 ## Testing

 The backend uses Jest for testing:
-- Unit tests for services and utilities
+- Unit tests for services
 - E2E tests for API endpoints
-- Test coverage reporting

 ## API Documentation

 Swagger documentation is available at `/api` when running the server.
 It includes:
 - Available endpoints
-- Request/Response schemas
-- Example requests
-- Authentication requirements

 ## Environment Variables